SynBioDex/SBOL-utilities/README.md

 # SBOL-utilities
-SBOL-utilities is a collection of scripts and functions for manipulating SBOL data that can be imported or run fromthe commandline.
+SBOL-utilities is a collection of scripts and functions for manipulating SBOL data that can be imported or run from the commandline.

 ## Installation